paulktham/tp/docs/UserGuide.md

 ### View allocation statistics: ``stats``

-Displays the average or minimum GPA for the students who have chosen the specified partner university.
+Displays the average or minimum GPA for the students who have been allocated to the specified partner university.
 Format: `stats -avggpa UNI_INDEX` or `stats -mingpa UNI_INDEX`
 Example output: